by K.M. Richards

 Meanwhile, KOOL and KOY, already in a position of being last to go on the air in Phoenix, filed amendments to their applications in March 1953 specifying shared use of channel 10.
 They were granted their CPs at the end of May 1953 and went on the air October 11, with an odd schedule of one operating noon to 6:00pm and the other 6:00pm to midnight for a week, reversing positions the following week.
 All of their promotions carried both call letters (see example at right) and they shared not only a transmitter site but also the studios and some of their technical and operational personnel.

-The combined promotion extended to a weekly newsletter, Arizona Television, which the stations jointly published beginning the week after Thanksgiving and including advertiser listings, viewer letters, and reports on programming.
+The combined promotion extended to a weekly newsletter, Arizona Television, which the stations jointly published beginning the week after Thanksgiving with advertiser listings, viewer letters, and programming reports.
 What they didn't have was network programming; while KTYL-TV had wrestled NBC and some DuMont programming away from KPHO-TV, the latter kept both its CBS and ABC affiliations.

 The FCC approved the merger one month later and KOY-TV's call letters disappeared.
 It's entirely likely that the viewers never noticed (they might not have even been watching channel 10 very often until KOOL-TV affiliated with CBS in June 1955).